 How Ncored handles ArchiCAD PDFs

 Ncored is tested on real ArchiCAD 27 exports from working architecture practice.
-The application uses a rendering approach optimized for the AEC PDF case: prioritize first-paint speed, render the viewport on demand, keep the interface responsive during background processing.
-On a 220 MB ArchiCAD-exported construction drawing PDF, M4 Pro MacBook Pro, Ncored reaches first paint in roughly 0.8 seconds.
+The application uses a rendering approach optimized for the architecture, engineering, and construction (AEC) PDF case: prioritize first-paint speed, render the viewport on demand, keep the interface responsive during background processing.
+On a 50-200 MB+ ArchiCAD-exported construction drawing PDF, first paint is fast and Ncored stays smooth on scroll, zoom, pinch and pan.
 Page navigation is instant once a sheet is rendered.
-All vector layers display correctly.
-Embedded raster images (site plans, terrain backgrounds) are preserved.
+Layered drawings open and display cleanly.
+Embedded raster images (site plans, terrain backgrounds) render correctly.
 Hatch patterns and dimension styles render identically to ArchiCAD's own preview.
-Markup uses standard PDF annotations, so your callouts and revision marks survive when you send the file to a structural engineer or contractor running Bluebeam, Acrobat, or Preview.
+Markup uses standard PDF annotations, so your comments and revision marks survive when you send the file to a structural engineer or contractor running Bluebeam, Acrobat, or Preview.

 Try the 14-day free trial